jhpyle/docassemble/_docs/config.md

 prepare "first draft" translations for any [ISO-639-1] language you designate.

-If **docassemble** is not able to read any of the files listed under `words`, errors will be written to the `uwsgi.log` file, which you can find in [Logs].
-If you find that your translations are not being used, make sure to check `uwsgi.log` for errors.

 Users of **docassemble** have contributed translations of built-in system phrases.
 These are available in the `docassemble.base` package, which is part of the core **docassemble** code.
 To see a